dev-dwarf/Stack3D/notes/README/README.txt

 to draw the model.
 You will find attached examples of all of this in o3Dtest.

 Pros:
-	Incredible performance over normal sprite stacking
+	Incredible performance over normal sprite stacking.
-	Rotation in all axis
+	Rotation in all axis.
-	Simplified workflow, due to being able to directly import models from MagicaVoxel (use o slice)
+	Simplified workflow, due to being able to directly import models from MagicaVoxel (use o slice).

 Cons:
 	Discards camera system.
 Due to the 3d functions being used, default camera functions no longer work.